ghostly-developer/RO-FiS/README.md

 -   `cd <path>`: Changes the current directory.
 Use `cd ..` to move up to the parent directory.
 -   `exit`: Exits the program.

+## New Features

+### Persistent Partition Management
+- **Partition Persistence**: RO-FiS now supports persistent partitions, allowing partitions to be saved and loaded across sessions.
+- **Partition Navigation**: Users can switch between different partitions, simulating a multi-partition file system environment.
+- **Default Partition on Bootup**: Automatically sets a default partition as the active working space when RO-FiS starts.

+### Partition Commands
+- `use pmgr create [partitionID] [sizeInMB]`: Creates a new partition with the specified ID and size.
+- `use pmgr delete [partitionID]`: Deletes the specified partition.
+- `use pmgr resize [partitionID] [newSizeInMB]`: Resizes the specified partition.
+- `use pmgr list`: Lists all partitions, marking the current active partition.
+- `use [partitionID]`: Switches the active working partition to the specified ID.
+- `use root`: Returns to the root partition as the active working space.

+### Updated CLI Prompt
+- The CLI prompt dynamically updates to reflect the name of the current active partition, enhancing user orientation within the simulated file system.

+## Updated Running Instructions
+After compiling RO-FiS, start the application to interact with the file system and the new partition management features through the CLI.

 ## Contributing

 Contributions to RO-FiS are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.
 If you have suggestions for additional features or improvements, please open an issue.